litestar-org/litestar/docs/usage/2-route-handlers/4-route-handler-indexing.md

 # Route Handler Indexing

 You can provide in all route handler decorators a `name` kwarg.
-The value for this kwarg **must be unique**, otherwise [`ImproperlyConfiguredException`](starlite.exceptions.ImproperlyConfiguredException) exception will be raised.
+The value for this kwarg **must be unique**, otherwise [`ImproperlyConfiguredException`][starlite.exceptions.ImproperlyConfiguredException] exception will be raised.
 Default value for `name` is value returned by `handler.__str__` which should be the full dotted path to the handler (e.g. `app.controllers.projects.list` for `list` function residing in `app/controllers/projects.py` file). `name` can be used to dynamically retrieve (i.e. during runtime) a mapping containing the route handler instance and paths, also